DiegoRodriguez2018/diego-rodriguez-portfolio-original-version/README.md

 Please click/tap the following link to view some screenshots of the website:
 [Screenshots](docs/Screenshots.md)

-### Target audience
-The target audience for this website are potential employers, recruiting agents, technology students, or anyone interested in the projects I have developed.

 ### Tech stack

-For this project the main techonologies applied were HTML5, CSS3 and Javascript.
+For this project the main technologies applied were HTML5, CSS3 and Javascript.

 ---
 ## Design Process

-From the begining of the design process several digital tools were used including:
+From the beginning of the design process several digital tools were used including:

 * [ Trello Boards ](docs/Trello.md):

-    Trello Boards were very useful to plan the whole portfolio plannig and deployment.
+    Trello Boards were very useful to plan the whole portfolio planning and deployment.
 Please click/tap to the link above to view screenshots of the Trello board as it evolved through the project.

 * [Figma](docs/Figma.md)